Sight Advice FAQs

 The most common surgery for glaucoma is called a trabeculectomy.
 This surgery creates a new permanent drainage channel in your eye for the aqueous fluid to drain away, lowering your eye pressure.

-The new opening is made in the sclera (also known as the white of your eye).
+The new opening is made in the sclera (the white of your eye).
 The aqueous fluid drains out through the opening and forms a small reservoir, called a bleb, on the surface of your eye, which is hidden under your upper eyelid.
+The fluid then gets absorbed back into your bloodstream.
+Antiscarring medicine is used on the eye during the operation to prevent the opening from closing up.

-After having a trabeculectomy, some people’s eye pressures come down enough that eye drops may no longer be needed on the eye that has had the operation.
+You will normally be checked frequently at the eye clinic in the weeks following your operation.
+During these visits, you may have further small procedures such as removing or adjusting stitches to fine-tune the eye pressure, or injections of antiscarring medication.
+After having a trabeculectomy, some people’s eye pressure comes down enough so that eye drops may no longer be needed on the eye that has had the operation.
 Your ophthalmologist will be able to let you know if this is the case for you.
 You’ll still be monitored regularly at the eye clinic whether you need continuing treatment or not.

-Closed angle glaucoma
+Primary closed angle glaucoma

 What are the symptoms of closed angle glaucoma?

 In the early stages, some people may get a series of mild attacks.
 Your vision may seem misty, you may see rainbow-coloured rings around white lights, or your eyes may feel achy especially in the evenings.
-If you have any of these symptoms, it’s important to have your eyes tested as soon as possible and let your optometrist know.
+If you have any of these symptoms, it’s important to have your eyes examined as soon as possible and let your optometrist know.

 However, for most people, there’s no warning.
 A sudden increase in eye pressure is very painful, your eye becomes red and your sight gets worse.
 You may even black out, feel nauseous or be sick.
 It usually affects only one eye at a time and it’s rare for both eyes to have an attack at the same time.